 When a lender forecloses on a mortgage, the total debt owed by the borrowers to the lender frequently exceeds the foreclosure sale price.
 The difference between the sale price and the total debt is called a deficiency.

 Example.
 Say the total debt owed is $200,000, but the home only sells for $150,000 at the foreclosure sale.
 The deficiency is $50,000.

 Over the years, most foreclosures in Oregon have been nonjudicial.
-However, in 2012 lenders switched to judicial foreclosures for various reasons that are no longer applicable.
-Lenders will likely revert to nonjudicial foreclosures again.
+However, in 2012, lenders switched to judicial foreclosures for various reasons that are no longer applicable.
+Lenders have since reverted to primarily using the nonjudicial process again.
 (Learn more at Nolo’s Bankruptcy, Debt & Foreclosure Blog "Nonjudicial Foreclosures Likely to Resume in Oregon".)

 (To learn more about the difference between judicial and nonjudicial foreclosure, and the procedures for each, see Will Your Foreclosure Take Place In or Out of Court?)

 Deficiency judgments are not allowed after nonjudicial foreclosures.
 In Oregon, deficiency judgments are not allowed following nonjudicial foreclosures.